zxcabs/rtl-css-loader/README.md

 **Warning** This module should only be used for development.
 The processing of your css being done server-side, the bundle will include both the regular css and the rtl version, which can make your bundle a lot bigger.
 If you're using the `extract-text-webpack-plugin`, check out the [webpack-rtl-plugin](https://github.com/romainberger/webpack-rtl-plugin).

+Check out the [webpack-rtl-example](https://github.com/romainberger/webpack-rtl-example) to see an example of an app using the rtl-css-loader and webpack-rtl-plugin.

 ## installation

 `npm install rtl-css-loader --save-dev`